taih304/Linux-Shell/Physical layer/README.md

 * Execute ``init`` process
 * Run level: Start userspace for command line

+## Shell

+In computing, a **shell** is a computer program which exposes an operating system's services to a human user or other programs.
+In general, operating system shells use either a command-line interface (CLI) or graphical user interface (GUI), depending on a computer's role and particular operation.
+It is named a shell because it is the outermost layer around the operating system.

 ## GUI setup

 ``xrandr --size 1366x768``: Change size of current screen to ``1366x768``